timbertson/coffee-spec/README.md

-# An almost-trivial spec runner for coffeescript.
+# A simple spec runner for coffeescript.

 You will need coffeescript: [http://coffeescript.org](http://coffeescript.org)